THE POWER OF ANCIENTS

 But, I had to know.

-“You’re a brave protector, Andos,” I answered, loosening his grip with my good arm and leaping to the door.
+“You’re braver than this,” I scoffed, loosening his grip with my good arm and leaping to the door.
 A decomposing body covered with flies lay exposed before me.
-Gagging in horror, I nearly fled, but next to it…next to it…my goal, the treasure that drew me despite terror and nausea—a pile of silvery stones.
-Quassani stones, magical and dangerous.
+Gagging in horror, I nearly fled, but next to it…next to it…my goal, the rumored treasure that had drawn me—silvery stones—Quassani stones, magical and dangerous.